Two ways to connect

 Connect a database

 Supported sources: MySQL, PostgreSQL, Snowflake, BigQuery, Redshift, Databricks.
 This is a 4-step process: Step 1 — Select your database Choose your database type from the list of supported sources.
-[Screenshot: Database type selection screen] Step 2 — Add credentials Enter your connection details: host, port, database name, and credentials.
-Genloop connects directly to your source — no data copies are created.
-[Screenshot: Credentials form]

 Make sure the credentials you’re using have read access to the tables you want Genloop to work with.
 Write access is not required.